juicedata/juicefs/docs/en/faq.md

 ## When my update will be visible to other clients?

 All the metadata updates are immediately visible to all others.
+JuiceFS guarantees close-to-open consistency, see ["Consistency"](cache_management.md#consistency) for more information.

 The new data written by `write()` will be buffered in kernel or client, visible to other processes on the same machine, not visible to other machines.

-Either call `fsync()`, `fdatasync()` or `close()` to force upload the data to the object storage and update the metadata, or after 5 seconds of automatic refresh, other clients can visit the updates.
+Either call `fsync()`, `fdatasync()` or `close()` to force upload the data to the object storage and update the metadata, or after several seconds of automatic refresh, other clients can visit the updates.
 It is also the strategy adopted by the vast majority of distributed file systems.

 See ["Write Cache in Client"](cache_management.md#write-cache-in-client) for more information.